-During his nine-year tenure at AU, Hewitt has guided his players to all-conference accolades 22 times, while four Trojan softball players have earned Conference Freshman of the Year honors (Meredith Knox, Danielle Swygert, Jessica Neidigh, Courtney Czentnar and Cailah Niles).
-Niles and Lauren Rudesheim were named to the 2015 SAC All-Tournament Team, while Amber Duncan, Rachel Rhodes and Bri Cason were named to the 2012 SAC All-Tournament Team, while right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.
+During his 10-year tenure at AU, Hewitt has guided his players to all-conference accolades 26 times, while five Trojan softball players have earned Conference Freshman of the Year honors (Meredith Knox, Danielle Swygert, Jessica Neidigh, Courtney Czentnar and Cailah Niles).
+Niles and Lauren Rudesheim were named to the 2015 SAC All-Tournament Team, while Amber Duncan, Rachel Rhodes and Bri Cason were named to the 2012 SAC All-Tournament Team.
+Right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.

 Hewitt also places an emphasis on success in the classroom as well and has coached back-to-back CoSIDA First-Team Academic All-America honorees.
 Shortstop Meredith Knox garnered the award in 2010, while third baseman Emily Monteith collected the honor following the 2011 season.
 Amber Duncan was named First-Team Academic All District following the 2011 season.
 Ten Trojans were named Academic All-Conference in 2010 and Hewitt’s teams are always in the hunt for the Dr. Shirley Jacks award, which is presented by the AU Athletics Department to the team that possesses the highest grade point average for each semester.
 The softball team claimed the honor in the fall of 2007 and 2009.

 “Our motto is we will not allow anyone to outwork us,” Hewitt said.
 “We believe hard work and dedication will pay off in softball and in life.”